About the National Building Museum

 The Museum's Award-Winning Shop

 The Museum Shop spreads the message that good design matters by offering well-crafted and sustainable housewares, office items, jewelry, educational toys, books, and more.
-It was honored as the “Best Museum Store” in the country by Niche magazine, "Best All-Around Museum Shop" in the region by The Washington Post, a “Top Shop” by the Washingtonian, and named best museum shop in D.C. by National Geographic Traveler's blog, Intelligent Travel.
+It was honored as the "Best Museum Store" in Washington City Paper's annual Best of D.C. competition, "Best Museum Store" in the country by Niche magazine, "Best All-Around Museum Shop" in the region by The Washington Post, a "Top Shop" by the Washingtonian, and named best museum shop in D.C. by National Geographic Traveler's blog, Intelligent Travel.

 Browse the Museum Shop Online or visit in person on the Museum's ground floor.